Leadership Development

 Program Goals and Learning Outcomes

-Leadership Development counsellors introduce LD campers to skills for leading groups of children, and LD campers are given the opportunity to put those ideas into practice.
-They will shadow some camp counsellors and help lead a group of younger children, with the supervision and support from fully qualified camp staff.
-Working directly with children and then reflecting on that experience with peers and mentor counsellors has proven to be a highly valuable element of our Leadership Development programs.
+Leadership Development counselors introduce LD campers to skills for leading groups of children, and LD campers are allowed to put those ideas into practice.
+They will shadow some camp counselors and help lead a group of younger children, with the supervision and support from fully qualified camp staff.
+Working directly with children and then reflecting on that experience with peers and mentor counselors has proven to be a highly valuable element of our Leadership Development programs.

 LD Base Camp

-In this 5-day program, campers participate in outdoor skill activities at camp, such as canoeing, climbing, hiking, orienteering and archery, while being introduced to the skills needed to lead and teach these activities.
-Campers will shadow a counsellor leading a younger group, and participate and a day-long hike on camp property.
+In this 4-day program, campers participate in outdoor skill activities at camp, such as canoeing, climbing, hiking, orienteering, and archery, while being introduced to the skills needed to lead and teach these activities.
+Campers will shadow a counselor leading a younger group, and participate and a day-long hike on camp property.
 Campers sleep in cabins at camp each night.

 LD Quest